commonsmachinery/catalog/README.md

     cd frontend
     npm install

-Run it (in a separate terminal window):
+Run it using `./run_local.sh` to start the frontend together with backend or use the command below in a separate shell:

     node server.js